LetsPlayFetch/SwiftPokerBot/README.md

 <p align="center">
   <img src="resources/diagram.png" alt="Architecture Diagram" width="800"/>
 </p>
-<p align="center"><em>These Figures are some of the prototypes I used when designing the system, I had a good idea on what was needed but had to put it together.
+<p align="center"><em>These Figures are some of the prototypes I used when designing the system, I had a good idea on what was needed to build, but had no plan to put it together.
 As a WARNING these displayed diagrams are not accurate representations of the code base, just some of my initial designs.</em></p>